hstojic/hstojic.github.io/_pages/research.md

 ### In preparation

 - **Stojic, Hrvoje**, Orquin, Jacob, Dayan, Peter, Dolan, Raymond, & Speekenbrink, Maarten.
-"Value and uncertainty jointly guide attention in reinforcement learning".
+"Role of uncertainty in learning and choices through the lens of attentio".

 - **Stojic, Hrvoje**, Eldar, Eran, Wimmer, Elliott, Bassam, Hassan, Dayan, Peter, & Dolan, Raymond.
 "Are you sure about that?
 On the origins of confidence in concept learning". [[conference proceedings, pdf]](https://ccneuro.org/showDoc.php?s=W&pn=1197)